 We are grateful to all of our supporters and proudly partner with companies who show commitment to providing opportunities for girls.
-Our partner organizations attend our events and embody our mission.

 Our next event is in Washington DC in November, 2016.
 If you are interested in becoming a partner for this event or another one, please contact Karen.